This blogpost was updated in April 2023.

-Laying out a room is difficult, especially when you factor in television placement, space restrictions, open floor plans, and natural pathways.
-Every living room layout is different and there are lots of ways to solve your difficult-to-layout space, but we’ve put together some foolproof living room layout options to make the task easier.
+Finding the right living room layout is difficult, especially when you factor in television placement, space restrictions, open floor plans, and natural pathways.
+There are lots of ways to solve your difficult-to-layout space, but we’ve put together some foolproof living room layout options to make the task easier.

 Before we start, let’s get into a few basics that will help you create a functional room layout.